Last Updated on: 30th September 2023, 08:39 am

 With most of your body covered and protected, apply peppermint or eucalyptus oil to your face and other body parts that are still exposed.

-You can use bed bug interceptors to check for bugs inside your bed and to trap them.
+You can use bed bug interceptors to check for bugs inside the bed and to trap them.

 The best place for bed bug interceptors is under the legs of your bed.
 When the bed bugs attempt to climb up your bed’s legs to get to you, they’ll get trapped inside the interceptors.

-It’s a common misconception that if you sleep with the lights on, bed bugs won’t bite you.
+It’s a misconception that bed bugs won’t bite if you sleep with the lights on.

 Bed bugs are nocturnal pests, which means they’re active at night and will hide in the tiniest cracks and crevices in your home in the daytime.

-Unless they’ve been starving, their feeding activity occurs at night, and they rarely care whether the lights are turned on.
+Unless starving, their feeding occurs at night, and they rarely care whether the lights are turned on.
+They need a stationary human in a deep sleep exhaling carbon dioxide to track the scent and bite.

-If you have a bed bug infestation in your bedroom, it’s inadvisable to move to a different room to sleep since the bed bugs will follow you there.
+If you have a bed bug infestation in your bedroom, moving to a different room to sleep is inadvisable since the bed bugs will follow you.

-Remember, bed bugs are good at hitch-hiking, so they might latch onto your clothes and move with you to your new sleeping place.
+Remember, bed bugs are good at hitchhiking, so they’ll latch onto your clothes and move with you to your new sleeping place, spreading the infestation.